Why Effective DRP Solutions Combine Social Media and Dark Web Data

 Data Diversity Is Crucial

 These risks necessitate data variety in a corporate security team’s toolkit.
-There are relatively few digital risk protection solutions currently on the market, and many of them—such as Dataminr and DarkOwl—specialize only in social media or dark web monitoring, but not both.
+There are relatively few digital risk protection solutions currently on the market, and many of them specialize only in social media or dark web monitoring, but not both.

 Incorporating a handful of complementary tools rather than a “one-size-fits-all” solution is a best practice for corporate security.
 However, reconciling too many specialized tools or searching networks manually is clunky and risks overlooking critical data on more inconspicuous sources.

-Tools that prioritize data diversity for social, deep, and dark web monitoring in one platform tend to make for a more streamlined and comprehensive approach in a security suite.
-This makes it easier to cross-reference social media and more hidden sources, and makes workflows less time-consuming for understaffed teams analyzing multiple sources.
+Tools that prioritize data diversity in one platform tend to make for a more streamlined and comprehensive approach in a security suite.
+This makes it easier to cross-reference social media and more hidden sources and makes workflows less time-consuming for understaffed teams analyzing multiple sources.

 Because less-regulated data sources tend to come and go quickly, corporate security teams also require vendors that prioritize adding obscure new data feeds to their platforms.

-Echosec Systems differentiates itself from other corporate security solutions by prioritizing a wide range of data sources in one platform.
-These include mainstream social networks like Twitter and Reddit, less-regulated platforms like Telegram, 4chan, and Discord, and dark web access including marketplaces and imageboards like 8kun and Endchan.
+Echosec Systems differentiates itself from other corporate security solutions by prioritizing a wide range of data sources in one platform—ranging from social to dark websites.

 Echosec Systems’ risk portal allows users to intelligently monitor breached data repositories and social, deep and dark web sources in real-time for risks to an organization’s defined assets.